 The fiscal year-end dates of all consolidated subsidiaries coincide with the consolidated balance sheet date.
-The balance sheet date of Pyramid, Inc. has changed to September 30 from March 31.

 - 4. Accounting policies

 - (1) Standards and methods for valuation of significant assets

 - 1) Securities

 Shares of subsidiaries and associates, and investments in capital of subsidiaries and associates Stated at cost using the moving-average method